ulrichb/ImplicitNullability/README.md

 ## Idea

 The basic idea of this extension is to change the behavior of ReSharper's [static nullability analysis](https://www.jetbrains.com/resharper/help/Code_Analysis__Code_Annotations.html) so that specific code elements get a default nullability annotation without specifying an explicit `[NotNull]` or `[CanBeNull]` attribute.
-For example, reference types in method parameters are by default `[NotNull]` (→ they need an opt-in `[CanBeNull]` to become nullable).
+For example, reference types in method parameters are by default `[NotNull]` (→ they need an explicit `[CanBeNull]` to become nullable).

 ![Code Sample](/Doc/Sample.png)